-It is a chemical compound containing an –OH functional group.
+An alcohol is a chemical compound containing an –OH functional group.
 Among the different types that exist, ethanol is the only alcohol found in alcoholic drinks.
 Ethanol is produced naturally through the fermentation of fruits, grains and other sources of sugar by yeast.

 Determining alcoholic content